fallen-icarus/cardano-swaps/GettingStarted.md

 ```

 Since both asset1 and asset2 can be the offer asset for two-way swaps depending on the swap's
 direction, this query requires you to choose one of the assets.
+Choosing both is not a valid
+command.

 ##### Query One-Way Swaps By Trading Pair
 ```Bash